wearerequired/lint-action/README.md

 ## Configuration

-By default, all linters are disabled.
+All linters are disabled by default.
 To enable a linter, simply set the option with its name to `true`.
-For example:
+For example, if you'd like to enable ESLint:

 ```yml
 - name: Run linters